Fowler, Putnam lead Zozo after 2nd round as scores go low - WHIZ News

-INZAI CITY, Japan (AP) — Rickie Fowler and Andrew Putnam shared a one-stroke lead after Friday’s second round of the Zozo Championship, where scores were low with drier conditions after rain in the first round.
+INZAI CITY, Japan (AP) — Rickie Fowler and Andrew Putnam were tied with a one-stroke lead after Friday’s second round of the Zozo Championship, where scores were low with drier conditions after rain in the first round.

 It was a tougher day for former Masters champion Hideki Matsuyama, who is also the defending champion and the hometown favorite.
 He was 10 strokes off the pace after a 69.
 He opened with a 71 on Thursday.